 Start Converting WMV to MP4

-Make sure to check the Save to field for where your converted files will be stored.
-If you need to specify or change the destination folder, choose a different path by hitting the Folder button.
+Make sure where your converted files will be stored.
+If you need to specify or change the destination folder, choose a different path by hitting the Save to button.

 To start the conversion, click the Convert button.
 The folder with your new files will open automatically as soon as the conversion process is complete.